RHagenson/2019-01-03-UNO/_episodes/05-the-filesystem.md

 of a directory.
 Now we're going to learn some additional commands for moving around within our file system.

-Use the commands we've learned so far to navigate to the `dc_sample_data/untrimmed_fastq` directory, if you're not already there.
+Use the commands we've learned so far to navigate to your `dc_sample_data/untrimmed_fastq` directory, if you're not already there.

 ~~~
 $ cd /work/group/username